ricardobcl/Dotted-Version-Vectors/README.md

     We could do only `DVVSet = dvvset:new([V])` and write DVVSet immediately, saving the cost of a local read, but generally its safer to preserve causal information, especially if the *lww* policy can be turned on and off per request or changed during a key lifetime;

+## Removing old entries

+If we want to bound the number of entries of a dvvset, we can use the function `prune`, which takes the current dvvset and the *maximum number of entries (MAX)* we want.
+If the dvvset exceeds MAX, we throw away the oldest entry that has no values (if it exists).
+We can know the oldest entry because we keep a *timestamp (TS)* for each one.
+This TS is updated in 3 situations:

+* The node serving a PUT executes `update`, passing it the current system TS, which is then associated to the entry of that node's ID;
+* A node receives a replicated PUT to store, so it syncs it with the local object and calls the function `update_ts` with its node ID, before saving;
+* A node receives a PUT to synchronize locally (e.g anti-entropy).
+If the local object is obsolete, use the `update_ts` as before and save locally.
+Thus, we only update the TS if we were already going to save a new version of that object.

+The `update_ts` takes the newest TS in the dvvset and copies it to that entry with the ID that was passed.
+This makes the nodes IDs that were retired (e.g. the node crashed) would never be updated again, to never update their TS.
+On the other hand, every node that serves PUTs and also saves new versions for that object, will have an increasing TS.
+Thus, we can safely assume that retired IDs would be first ones to be removed, and by using a reasonable MAX (at least equal to replication factor) we would only remove information from old nodes.

+To enable this pruning, we only have to call `update` with the current system TS, call `prune` with MAX (a safe value would be replication factor + 1) and when we are locally updating a value (replicated PUT, or synchronizing with a newer object), call `update_ts` with the local node ID.